thirdweb-dev/ai/README.md

 ## ⚠️ Important Usage Notes

-When using Nebula, do not combine it with other tools (Insight, Engine, Storage) in the same agent implementation as Nebula already calls these tools in the background.
+When using Nebula, do not combine it with other tools (Insight, Engine, EngineCloud, Storage) in the same agent implementation as Nebula already calls these tools in the background.
 Using them together can lead to compatibility issues and unexpected behavior.

 ## 📦 Publishing Workflow